kervi/kervi.github.io/_sources/actions.rst.txt

 Actions
 ==============

-Actions are distributed functions that may be called from anywhere in your kervi application.
+Actions are functions that may be linked to dashboards, sensors, GPIO and other kinds of inputs.
-The framework handles process and network boundaries for you if your application is a kervi multiprocess/multi device application and/or uses kervi modules.
+Actions are callable from anywhere in your kervi application even if they resides in another process the framework handles process and network boundaries for you.

 Define actions
 --------------